mitchabdon/my-cv/README.md

 [LinkedIn](https://www.linkedin.com/in/mitchabdon/)
 [Blog: StataDaily](https://www.statadaily.com/)

-##
+## Summary
-- 17+ years experience working with data for development, public policy, planning, and governance.
+> 17+ years experience working with data for development, public policy, planning, and governance.
+>
-- Demonstrates strategic leadership in leading data analytics teams and digital transformation efforts in the public and development sector.
+> Demonstrates strategic leadership in leading data analytics teams and digital transformation efforts in the public and development sector.
+>
-- Past projects include initiating digital transformation in the Bureau of Internal Revenue, conceptualization and design of the Fiscal Incentives Registration and Monitoring System of the Fiscal Incentives Review Board, impact evaluation of the conditional cash transfer program, analysis of trade data in the context of product complexity and development, cost-benefit analysis of fiscal incentives, analysis of the tax incidence of tax reform proposals, and various analysis using macro- and micro-economic data.
+> Past projects include initiating digital transformation in government agencies, conceptualization and design of registration and monitoring system, impact evaluation of the government programs, and analysis of product complexity and development.
+>
-- Co-authored in peer-reviewed journals, including Oxford Development Studies, Journal of Comparative Economics, and Cambridge Journal of Economics.
+> Co-authored in peer-reviewed journals, including _Oxford Development Studies_, _Journal of Comparative Economics_, and _Cambridge Journal of Economics_.
--
+>
+> Data scientist focused on _research design_, _modeling_, and _causal inference_.

 ## Education

-- University of California Berkeley, School of Information
+- University of California - Berkeley, School of Information
     - Master of Information and Data Science (2021-2022)
 - Department of Defense, National Defense College of the Philippines
     - Master in National Security Administration, Executive Class (2020-2021)
-- University of the Philippines Diliman, School of Economics
+- University of the Philippines - Diliman, School of Economics
     - MA Economics (2002-2004)
     - _Recipient_, Philippine Center for Economic Development (PCED) Scholarship
-- University of the Philippines Diliman, Institute of Mathematics
+- University of the Philippines - Diliman, Institute of Mathematics
     - BS Mathematics (1997-2001)
     - _Recipient_, Department of Science and Technology (DOST) Scholarship

-## Executive Education
+## Executive Courses

-- United States Department of State International Visitor Leadership Program
+- United States Department of State, International Visitor Leadership Program
     - Digital Tech for Ease of Doing Business and Transparency in Governance (Nov 2021)
 - Massachusetts Institute of Technology on MIT xPro
     - Data Science and Big Data Analytics: Making Data-Driven Decisions (May-Jun 2020)